phughk/phughk.github.io/_posts/2023-04-29-surrealdb-scalability.md

 Offloading to a secondary table is very similar to what a secondary index does.

 A secondary index is just a mapping of index constraints to a primary key entry.
-The reason it is called a secondary index, is because the primary index is the storage of your table data by primary key (the document ID).
+We call this concept a secondary index because the primary index stores your table data by the primary key (the document ID).
 There is no difference between the term "secondary index" and "index".
-Still, using a secondary table is more flexible as it can include only the necessary information (reducing the amount of data being read or garbage collected), or including information that is not available in the primary data (such as information already retrieved from joins).
+Still, using a secondary table is more flexible as it can include only the necessary information (reducing the amount of data being read or garbage collected) or include information not available in the primary data (such as information already retrieved from joins).

 ![Primary index, secondary index, secondary table](/assets/diagrams/primary-index-secondary.svg "Primary index, secondary index, secondary table")